crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

     * `-worker ${id-worker}`: Spawns a thread that analyses registered projects
   * To get a full platform running, first launch a worker thread, then the API server.

-If you are developing code for the Scava platform, be sure to check out the [Contributing](../index.md).
+If you are developing code for the Scava platform, be sure to check out the [Developers Guide](../index.md).

 When starting the platform, you can pass a configuration file to control the behaviour of the platform: